-FINRA adopted FINRA Rules 12805 and 138051 to establish procedures that arbitrators must follow before recommending expungement of customer dispute information related to arbitration cases from a broker's Central Registration Depository (CRD®) record.
+FINRA adopted FINRA Rules 12805 and 138051 to establish procedures that arbitrators must follow before recommending expungement of customer dispute information related to arbitration cases or customer complaints from a broker's Central Registration Depository (CRD®) record.
 The procedures are intended to ensure that expungement occurs only when the arbitrators find and document one of the narrow grounds specified in Rule 2080:

 - the claim, allegation or information is factually impossible or clearly erroneous;

 - the registered person was not involved in the alleged investment-related sales practice violation, forgery, theft, misappropriation or conversion of funds; or

 - the claim, allegation or information is false.